How to Give Respectful and Constructive Code Review Feedback

-6. Use Emoji in your code review comments
+6. Use Emojis in your code review comments

 "Why didn't you write the CSS in a separate file"🤔

 See what happened?
-It’s much easier to interpret this message now as a sincere curiosity.
+It’s much easier to interpret this message now as sincere curiosity.

 Still, be aware that Emojis do not make up for harsh or toxic code review feedback.